sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - configuration-settings/1200 - fingerprint.md

 **Strictness**

 A fingerprint changes Sensible's default behavior of running *all* the configs in a single document type.
-For example, if you extract company A and company B quotes, by default Sensible runs both the company A and the company B configs for a given document, then returns the best of the two extractions (i.e., the one with the highest percent of non-null values).
+For example, if you extract company A and company B quotes, by default Sensible runs both the company A and the company B configs for a given document, then returns the best of the two extractions (the one with the highest percent of non-null values).

 The following table shows how this default behavior changes when you configure the following levels of strictness for a document type's fingerprints.
 You can configure strictness in the Sensible app in the document type settings: